DC Power Sources 271

 charging cycle

 The process of restoring the chemical reactivity of a secondary cell battery.
-The charging cycle involves forcing DC back through the system.
+The charging cycle involves forcing DC back through the battery.

 circuit